brinkmanlab/IslandCompare/README.md

 - Publicly share the workflow via the workflow settings.
 - Manually install all tools.
 See http://github.com/brinkmanlab/galaxy-tools for instructions.
 - The visualization plugin must be installed into Galaxy.
 See the [multivis](http://github.com/brinkmanlab/multivis) repo for more information.

-### Automated
-Automated deployments were prepared using Terraform.
-See [./deployment/README.md](deployment/README.md).

 ### Front-end
 See [./ui/README.md](ui/README.md) for instructions to build the IslandCompare website.